The Great Hall is a popular venue for

 The south wing houses two lecture halls named after prominent Old Oundelians: the Cecil Lewis Room and the Arthur Marshall Room.

-The Great Hall is a landmark in the town and a popular venue for conferences, concerts, banquets, balls and lectures.
+The Great Hall is a landmark in the town and a popular venue for conferences, concerts, lectures and dances.
+Home to the Admissions office, it is generally the first port of call when prospective families visit Oundle.
 Visitors to the Head and Admissions are welcome to park directly in front of the building.

 MEET THE HEAD Meet the Admissions Team